 Alcohol should not be consumed on Trust premises.
 It could affect the treatment that you are given and we would ask that you speak to one of our nursing team if you have consumed alcohol before arriving.

-All information regarding your treatment is confidential and will only be discussed with you unless you ask us otherwise.
-We may discuss your progress with close family members, but only with your permission.
-If you have any question or concerns around your care please let one of the ward staff know.
+All information regarding your treatment is confidential.
+It will only be discussed with you unless you ask us otherwise.
+We may discuss your care with close family members, but only with your permission.
+If you have any question or concerns please let one of the ward staff know.

-We have the necessary facilities, resources and culture to ensure that patients who are admitted to our hospitals will only share the room where they sleep with members of the same sex, and same sex toilets and bath/shower room areas will be close to their bed area.
-Sharing with members of the opposite sex will only happen when clinically necessary, such as when patients need specialist equipment such as in our Critical Care Unit and our Emergency Department Resuscitation rooms, or where patients actively choose to share (for instance in Oncology or Haemotology day units).
+Same sex toilets and bath/shower room areas will be close to their bed area.
+Sharing with members of the opposite sex will only happen when clinically necessary.
+Such as when patients need specialist equipment.
+For example, in our Critical Care Unit; our Emergency Department Resuscitation rooms.
+Or where patients choose to share (Oncology or Haematology day units).

 In the unlikely event our care falls short of the required standard we will report it.
 We will also set up an audit mechanism to make sure we do not misclassify any of our reports.

 The majority of patients will always be in same sex accommodation.
-However, there will be occasions when this is not possible, such as on our Critical Care Unit.
-In this instance clinical need will take priority to ensure patients receive appropriate treatment as quickly as possible.
+There will be occasions however, when this is not possible.
+For example, on our Critical Care Unit.
+In this instance, clinical need will take priority.
+This is to ensure patients receive appropriate treatment as quickly as possible.
 We will, wherever possible, inform you and your family prior to arrival on the unit.

-We will make every effort to maintain your privacy and dignity while in that areas, for example using screens and curtains.
+We will make every effort to maintain your privacy and dignity whilst in these areas.
+For example, by using screens and curtains.
 You will be moved to a same sex area as soon as it is safe to do so.
-If you do not understand why you have been moved into a mixed sex area or have any questions or concerns, please speak to a member of staff.
+If you do not understand why you have been moved into a mixed sex area, or have any questions or concerns, please speak to a member of staff.

 Our team is always happy to help.
 You can either contact us before you come in by using the details on our contacts page or let us know when you arrive and we will do everything we can to make your stay as comfortable as possible.

-If you are unable to attend your admission please contact us on the number detailed in your admission letter as soon as possible so we can offer the slot to another patient.
-You can also contact the ward directly by contacting our switchboard on 0191 565 6256.
+If you are unable to attend your admission please contact us on the number detailed in your admission letter as soon as possible.
+This is so we can offer your slot to another patient.
+You can also contact the ward direct by contacting our switchboard on 0191 565 6256.